Penguinsecq/penguinsecq.github.io/docs/acsc-essential-eight/implementing-acsc-essential-eight-case-study.md

 So, in this article, I am sharing how to implement "AppLocker" with MS Intune.
 You can find the comparison between WDAC and AppLocker to help you decide which one is appropriate for your environment here.
 [Application Control in practice](https://github.com/Penguinsecq/penguinsecq.github.io/blob/main/docs/acsc-essential-eight/application-control-in-practice.md)

 1. Gathering required applications list as much as possible in your environment.
 2. Create your AppLocker control policies based list above.
-3. You can utilise the starter policy from NSA cyber here  [NSA AppLocker Guidance (coming soon)!!!](https://github.com/nsacyber/AppLocker-Guidance)
+You can utilise the starter policy from NSA cyber here  [NSA AppLocker Guidance (coming soon)!!!](https://github.com/nsacyber/AppLocker-Guidance)
-4. Deploy the policies in **Audit only** mode.
+3. Deploy the policies in **Audit only** mode.
 You may need 2 versions for Windows 10 and 11.
 The deployment details is here.
 [AppLocker Deployment details (coming soon)!!!](https://github.com/Penguinsecq/penguinsecq.github.io/blob/main/docs/acsc-essential-eight/applocker-deployment-steps.md)
-5. Monitor Event Logs for a while, depends on your environment, but I would suggest more than 4 weeks, if your business has application will be running monthly or quarterly only.
+4. Monitor Event Logs for a while, depends on your environment, but I would suggest more than 4 weeks, if your business has application will be running monthly or quarterly only.
 Check Event Viewer > Applications and Services Logs > Microsoft > Windows > AppLocker for Event ID 8003.
 You can find the important event id related to AppLocker here.
 [Using Event Viewer with AppLocker](https://learn.microsoft.com/pl-pl/windows/security/application-security/application-control/app-control-for-business/applocker/using-event-viewer-with-applocker)
-7. Tuning AppLocker control policies.
+5. Tuning AppLocker control policies.
 Update AppLocker rules to include any necessary exceptions or allow rules for trusted apps, vendors, or paths.
-8. Test on Pilot Devices: Apply refined policies to a small group of users or machines to confirm no legitimate software is impacted.
+6. Test on Pilot Devices: Apply refined policies to a small group of users or machines to confirm no legitimate software is impacted.
-9. Repeat Audit Cycle: Continue auditing and refining policies until no valid applications are reported as blocked.
+7. Repeat Audit Cycle (step 4-6).
-10. Inform staff of the upcoming changes, and provide a process for requesting access to blocked apps.
+8. Inform staffs of the upcoming changes, and provide a process for requesting access to blocked apps.
-11. Once confident in the rules, gradually move from audit to enforced mode using staged deployment.
+9. Once confident in the rules, gradually move from audit to enforced mode using staged deployment.
-12. Export and save a copy of your final AppLocker policies for rollback or documentation.
+10. Export and save a copy of your final AppLocker policies for rollback or documentation.
-13. Enable Enforcement (Final Step)
+11. Enable Enforcement mode.